If you are looking for the best Dsers Aliexpress dropshipping app alternatives,…

 6 Things to Place on Your Packaging

-There are 6-things you need to remember every single time you are designing your product packaging.
+There are six things you need to remember every time you design your product packaging.
 They include:

 - Instructions on how to use and care for the product should be detailed on the product itself.
 For example, tent gear may be suitable only for specific weather conditions, and clothing may be hand-washed.